evmos/evmos/docs/validators/security/kms_ledger.md

 07:28:24 [INFO] KMS node ID: 1BC12314E2E1C29015B66017A397F170C6ECDE4A
 ```

-The KMS may complain that it cannot connect to `evmosd`.
+The KMS may complain that it cannot connect to `evoblockd`.
 That is fine, we will fix it in the next section.
 This output indicates the validator key linked to this particular device is: `evmosvalconspub1zcjduepqy53m39prgp9dz3nz96kaav3el5e0th8ltwcf8cpavqdvpxgr5slsd6wz6f`
 Take note of the validator pubkey that appears in your screen. *We will use it in the next section.*

-## Evmos configuration
+## Evoblock configuration

-You need to enable KMS access by editing `.evmosd/config/config.toml`.
-In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `evmosd`.
+You need to enable KMS access by editing `.evoblockd/config/config.toml`.
+In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `evoblockd`.

 For example: